jazzband/django-rest-knox/README.md

     an attacker unrestricted access to an account with a token if the database were compromised.

-    Knox tokens are only stored in an encrypted form.
+    Knox tokens are only stored in a secure hash form (like a password).
 Even if the database were somehow stolen, an attacker would not be able to log in with the stolen credentials.